 More information on licensing and copyright guidance for teaching staff.

-The following search tools offer helpful ways of discovering OER relevant to your needs, whether you are looking for examples of whole courses/modules, specific item formats (such as a textbook or a video or an image) or simply wanting to browse available OER by a subject area or from a specific region.
+The following search tools will assist in discovering OER relevant to your teaching, learning or research needs.
+This includes looking for examples of courses/modules, specific item formats (such as a textbook, video or an image) or simply wanting to browse available OER by subject.

-Remember, our Liaison Librarians can work with you to help you identify OER collections of relevance to your subject area.
+Liaison Librarians can work with you to identify OER collections specific to your subject area.